mvolkmann/blog/src/zig.md

 The 0.10.0 version of Zig changed to a self-hosted compiler which means it is implemented in Zig.

+## Pros and Cons

+Pros of Zig include:

+- run-time speed
+- fast compiler compared to C++ and Rust
+- great control over memory utilization
+- integration with C and C++

+Cons of Zig include:

+- not yet 1.0
+- no package manager yet
+- tedious string handling
+- labeled `break` syntax is odd
+- no checking for use of variables with `undefined` value
+- some stack traces do not include the offending line (use the `-freference-trace` command-line option)

 ## Used By

 - {% aTargetBlank "https://bun.sh", "Bun" %} - a JavaScript/TypeScript